Ric Flair Drip: Music video and legacy

 In late February 2018, Ric Flair posted a photo to his personal Twitter account of himself and Offset in sequin robes reminiscent of those famously worn by Flair during his WWE career, suggesting that a music video was in the works.
 A music video was released a week later on March 1, and was directed by Bengali-American director Shomi Patwary.
-It was published on 21 Savage's official Vevo channel despite him not being present on the audio of the song.
+It was published on 21 Savage's official Vevo channel.

 The visual primarily takes place in a luxury mansion and features appearances from song namesake Ric Flair, fellow Migos members Quavo and Takeoff as well as album-mates, 21 Savage and Metro Boomin.
 Patwary described the video's flagrant portrayal of opulence as a parody of the "outlandish" nature of many contemporary hip-hop music videos.
 The audio cuts midway for an interlude in which Flair delivers his signature "Limousine-Ridin', Jet-Flyin' Son of a Gun" WWE monologue.
 Throughout the video, Offset can be seen wearing a chain based on Ric Flair's likeness.
 The $70,000 medallion was originally gifted to Offset by Quality Control Music CEO Pierre "Pee" Thomas for his 26th birthday, and was approved by Ric Flair himself.

 The music video was watched more than 1.5 million times on YouTube within the first 24 hours of its premiere, and as of April 2022, it has exceeded 422 million views.
 XXL included it on their year-end list of the 50 best music videos of 2018.
-Its "official audio" was uploaded to YouTube on October 31, 2018, to accompany the release of its parent album and has itself alone garnered over 140 million views.
+Its "official audio" was uploaded to YouTube on October 31, 2017, to accompany the release of its parent album and has itself alone garnered over 140 million views.

 Ric Flair selected the song for the WWE 2K19 soundtrack, and has used the track as his personal ringtone, as well as entrance music for his own wedding.
 Various "Ric Flair Drip"-inspired t-shirts and sweatshirts depicting lyrics were also made available for purchase on Ric Flair's official online merchandise shop.

 The video has spawned an unlikely friendship between Offset and Flair, as the two have made multiple public appearances together since its release and routinely interact on social media.
 In April 2018, the visual was recreated live on The Tonight Show Starring Jimmy Fallon in a performance that featured a surprise appearance from Flair himself.
 The two also made a joint appearance on an episode of WWE SmackDown in September 2019.